Analogues of Finite Blaschke Products as Inner Functions: Introduction and Background

 Throughout this paper, $\h$ will denote a reproducing kernel Hilbert space of analytic functions on some planar domain $\Omega \subset \C$ with $0 \in \Omega$.
 Formally, $\h$ is a complete inner product space comprised of functions mapping $\Omega \to \C$ that has the reproducing kernel property, i.e. for each $w \in \Omega$, the linear functional given by $f \mapsto f(w)$ is bounded.
 Equivalently, by the Riesz representation theorem, for each $w \in \Omega$, there exists a unique function $k_w \in \h$ such that for all $f \in \h$, $\langle f, k_w \rangle = f(w)$.
-We also ask that $\h$ has the following properties: \begin{enumerate} \item The forward shift operator $S$, given by $f(z) \mapsto zf(z)$, is bounded on $\h$. \item The analytic polynomials $\Pol$ form a dense subset of $\h$. \end{enumerate}

-The following notation will be used throughout the paper: \begin{itemize} \item When $V \subseteq \h$ is a closed subspace, we will use $\Pi_V: \h \to V$ to denote the orthogonal projection from $\h$ onto $V$. \item When $X \subseteq \h$ is a subset, we will use $\cls_{\h}(X)$ to denote the closure of $X$ in $\h$. \item For $f \in \h$, we will use the standard notation $\ord_0(f)$ to denote the order of the zero of $f$ at the origin. \item For $f \in \h$, we will let $Z(f)$ be the multiset containing the zeros $f$, i.e. $Z(f)$ is the zero set of $f$, each zero listed with its multiplicity. \end{itemize}
+We also ask that $\h$ has the following properties: \begin{enumerate}[(i)] \item The forward shift operator $S$, given by $f(z) \mapsto zf(z)$, is bounded on $\h$. \item The analytic polynomials $\Pol$ form a dense subset of $\h$. \end{enumerate} The following notation will be used throughout the paper: \begin{enumerate}[(a)] \item When $V \subseteq \h$ is a closed subspace, we will use $\Pi_V: \h \to V$ to denote the orthogonal projection from $\h$ onto $V$. \item When $X \subseteq \h$ is a subset, we will use $\cls_{\h}(X)$ to denote the closure of $X$ in $\h$. \item For $f \in \h$, we will use the standard notation $\ord_0(f)$ to denote the order of the zero of $f$ at the origin. \item For a polynomial $f$, we will let $Z(f)$ be the multiset containing the zeros $f$, i.e. $Z(f)$ is the zero set of $f$, each zero listed with its multiplicity. \end{enumerate}

 The primary examples of such spaces we keep in mind are those where $\Omega = \D$ and $\h$ is a subset of the analytic functions on $\D$.
 A well-known family of such spaces are the so-called weighted Hardy spaces.
 Given a sequence of positive numbers $w = \{w_k\}_{k \ge 0}$, with $\lim_{k \to \infty} w_k/w_{k+1} = 1$, define the weighted Hardy space as